Natural number addition

 Proof The intuition in the real world is that for counting , no matter how the counting task is manually divided into several subtasks, the result will not be affected, and the total decomposition methods are limited.
 The associative and commutative laws of addition are just special cases.
 Just as we recognize natural numbers by counting, we can always recognize the commutative and associative laws by counting.
 Everything reduces to the case of complete additive decomposition, with only the commutative and associative laws of a large number of s.

 It seems difficult for computers to express this intuition, but it seems that all finite results must be correct.
-Similar to what is done in #link(<natural-number>)[]
+Similar to what is done in natural numbers, in order for a computer to express the property that holds for all natural numbers using finite characters, memory, and finite time (and potentially infinite time), it is necessary to define (assume, axiom) that it is a true proposition.

-The usual "proof" is to use the smallest assumption, the associative law of , or the definition of addition , and then deduce other
+The usual proof is to use minimal assumptions (axioms), the associativity of or the definition of addition , and then derive others.

 Natural number multiplication